 The HEPAX modules fit into the HP-41 ROM address space.
-Therefore, HEPAX memory is organized in words and blocks just like HP-41 ROM memory.
-Refer to section 7: HP-41 internal structure for a detailed description of HP-41 ROM structure.
+Therefore, HEPAX memory is organized into words and blocks, just like HP-41 ROM memory.
+Refer to Section 7: "HP-41 internal structure" for a detailed description of HP-41 ROM structure.